 - Supporting the school’s academic program, and accept that meeting country-specific or region-specific curriculum outside of JIS’ curriculum may not be possible or supported.

 - Being responsible for ensuring my/our understanding of the school’s academic programs, curriculum, and co-curricular activities, and my/our child’s growth and learning by attending parent coffees, parent-teacher conferences, and other informational events.

 - Working in partnership with the school and support my/our child at home in order to help him/her meet the school’s academic and behavioral expectations.

 - Using the channels of communication established by the school and outlined in divisional handbooks when seeking a resolution to a problem or concern.

 - Contributing to a positive school environment of unity, diversity, and inclusion.

 - Paying school fees and all other fees invoiced by Jakarta Intercultural School in accordance with and adherence to the JIS the School Fee Schedule and Terms and Conditions of Business.

 - Understanding, agreeing to, and following all other JIS Terms and Conditions of Admission and Enrollment

 At JIS, we believe that the success of our students involves positive partnerships with all members of our community.
-As such, we expect that while on our campuses and/or while enrolled at JIS, all persons will uphold our JIS code of conduct and behavioral expectations.
+We expect students and parents enrolled at JIS and all persons on campus to uphold our school’s Code of Conduct and behavioral expectations.